 How Doctors Can Help

-Dr. Kelly or Dr. Micheal will examine your jaw and determine the best form of TMJ treatment.
+Dr. Kelly or Dr. Micheal will examine your jaw and determine the best form of TMJ Relief.
 Self-treatment is not recommended when the jaw pain is extreme as it could cause the condition to worsen.

 Using Night Guards

 To help jaw pain due to grinding, Dr. Kelly or Dr. Micheal will prescribe patients a night guard.
 This can offer TMJ relief.
 However, not all night guards work the same.
 Dr. Micheal custom makes every night guard in the office that fits your bite exactly.

 After receiving your custom night guard it’s important to remember to bring them with you to every dental visit so Drs.
 Kelly & Micheal can check your bite and clean it for you.